Map: Unemployed Citizens League Branches, Seattle

 Founded in West Seattle in 1931, the Unemployed Citizens League (UCL) became in just a few months an important political force in Seattle and beyond.
 The organization had two goals: establish self-help cooperatives where unemployed men and women could exchange labor; and develop a political organization that politicians could not ignore.
 Within months the organization had branches throughout Seattle and nearby cities and claimed a membership in the tens of thousands.

 This google interactive map shows the location of most of the Seattle branches.
 It is based on information from "Self-Help Activists: The Seattle Branches of the Unemployed Citizens League" by Summer Kelly.
 Patrick Kelly built the map.
-Red pins indicate photograph, light blue pins mean that we have not found an exact address.
+Click on dots for information and to see photos (dark red dots).
+Light blue dots mean that we have not found an exact address.

 View UCL Seattle Branches in a larger map with more detail on the branches.